layer vs. Player

 PvP conflict does not imply player killing.
 It may not even imply PvP

-is what playing in a multiplayer environment means.
-If you don't want
+in a multiplayer environment means.
+If you don't want PvP conflict, you

-PvP conflict, you should look for party-based worlds, or social servers.
+should look for party-based worlds, or social servers.
+That said,

-That said, player vs player combat and ultimately player killing is a
+player vs player combat and ultimately player killing is a significant

-major aspect of PvP conflict and the one that needs better explanation
+aspect of PvP conflict and the one that needs better explanation due to

 How can I control when and how my character gets involved in PvP